 The Coosa Valley, rich in aquatic biodiversity and natural beauty, is the one of the most developed rivers in Alabama – The River State.
 From its headwaters in Georgia and Tennessee the Coosa flows to Alabama where a series of impoundments cover the magnificent shoals that so famously dominated the Coosa in the steamboat era.
-Those impoundments created six large lakes that are a major part of life on the Coosa and where tens of thousands of people live in lake homes, fish and swim.
-To learn more about each of the lakes, please click here.
+Those impoundments created six large lakes, Weiss, Neely Henry, Logan Martin, Lay, Mitchell & Jordan, that are a major part of life on the Coosa and where tens of thousands of people live in lake homes, fish and swim.

 On June 2, 2010 the American Rivers environmental group rated the Coosa as the tenth most endangered river in the United States.
 The main threat, the group said, was hydropower dams.
 36 species were pushed into extinction when Alabama Power impounded the river for hydroelectric power in the 20th century.
 According to the Center for Biological Diversity, this is the greatest modern extinction event in the history of North America.
 Historically, the river was habitat for 147 species of fish, 91 species of snail (82 endemic, 34 total extinct), 53 species of mussels (11 endemic, 6 extinct, 5 of which were endemic).

 why we DARe TO DEFEND THIS RIVER